MILLENARIAL UPHEAVALS SWEEP THE SAVANNAH

 (In 1854)

-• Cattle-raising gave its Toucouleur population a sense of private property that was unusual for the time.
-Many became traders.
+- Its alluvial plain produces two harvests a year and cattle-raising gives its Toucouleur population a sense of private property unusual for the time.
+Many become traders.

-Inauguration of the bridge on the right; costumes suggest the 1850's
+Inauguration of the bridge on the right in the 1850's.

-• An early millennial movement deepens social cleavages by letting almamies (Muslim leaders), who are deeply involved in commercial production and long-distance trade, control communal landholdings and impose tithes, which they often keep.
+- An early millennial movement deepens social cleavages by letting almamies (Muslim leaders), many of whom are involved in commercial production and long-distance trade, control communal landholdings and impose tithes, which they often keep.

 -- Abbott P.D.
 Boilat,